MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 # Copy activity performance with SQL databases

-In this article, we discuss techniques to help you to optimize Copy activity with an SQL database source, using an Azure SQL Database as a reference.
+In this article, we discuss techniques to help you to optimize Copy activity with a SQL database source, using an Azure SQL Database as a reference.
 We cover different aspects of optimization including data transfer speeds, cost, monitoring, ease of development, and balancing these various considerations for the best outcome.

 ## Copy activity options